Effortless smartphone tips for bloggers on the move

-So even when you have a larger phone like the iPhone 6, writing via your blogging app may be best for shorter posts only.
+So even when you have a larger phone, writing via your blogging app may be best for shorter posts only.

 - Writing can also be a little tricky for people who don't have small fingers.
 Perhaps using a stylus might help here?

 - You want to save your post often and watch that you don't accidentally publish before you're ready.
 To save, click on ACTIONS followed by SAVE which is immediately above the Publish button.

 - Whilst there, you can also see the other features that prepare your post for publishing.
 (E.g categories, tags, featured image etc...)

 - It helps to have your chosen photo ready on your smartphone.
 But if it's saved elsewhere or you prefer to edit it on your laptop or PC then it's best to save your draft for now.
 You can always revisit it later from your regular appliance and get the photo ready too.